FluxCapacitor2/astro-portfolio/src/content/blog/hacking-strapi-login-page-koa-nodejs-transform-streams/index.md

 The redirect middleware works if you navigate directly to the login page in your browser; however, when you log out, the navigation is handled on the client side, so you see the default Strapi login page.
 The redirect only occurs if you reload the page.

-In hindsight, that problem was pretty obvious, but that's what it's like being a programmer.
+In hindsight, that problem was pretty obvious, but that's what it's like being a programmer :)

 This is where my "workaround" gets promoted to "hacky workaround."
 Strapi uses [React Router 5](https://v5.reactrouter.com/web/) for the admin panel, but it doesn't expose a way for me to add or modify client-side routes.
 I really should have patched the package, but instead, I had some more fun with middleware.